Pledge of cooperation eases fears after state, federal leaders clash

 “Federal agents do not need the permission of states or cities to enforce federal law locally, and states and cities cannot obstruct federal officers when they are enforcing federal law,” Jason Mazzone, who is an expert in federalism, said in an email.
 “That said, federal agents do not have a general policing authority.”

-Mazzone said there were several potential legal justifications for agents to act in cities, such as protecting federal buildings, stopping the use of explosive or incendiary devices or breaking up riots that affect interstate commerce.
+Mazzone said there are several potential legal justifications for agents to act in Portland, such as protecting federal buildings, stopping the use of explosive or incendiary devices or breaking up riots that affect interstate commerce.

 But it was unusual, he said, that federal authorities planned to act even as local officials in Portland and Chicago – at least until the operation was clarified Wednesday – opposed the action.